-- Access and evaluate data effectively and efficiently. - · Draw warranted, logical conclusions. - Present convincing evidence to support conclusions.
+- Isolate a pertinent question or problem. - Identify appropriate problem-solving strategies. - Use mathematical approaches when warranted. - · Access and evaluate data effectively and efficiently. - Draw warranted, logical conclusions. - Present convincing evidence to support conclusions.

-Multiple Points of View
+Multiple Points of View Students will:

 - Identify differences in the attitudes, values, core beliefs, data and/or assumptions that shape multiple points of view in relation to a particular problem, project, or topic (e.g., alternative theories or theorists, competing models, different modes of representation, dynamics of differences in culture, ethnicity, national origin, gender, economic status, generational association, and other social issues). - Integrate this recognition of multiple points of view in a variety of academic tasks. - Articulate multiple points of view through writing and speaking.